QuesterZen/fb1337/docs/project_background.md

 I was keen to find out!

-## The goal of fb1337
+## The goals of fb1337

 fb1337 was my attempt to convert the above code snippet into a functional all-purpose language.
-I set myself two goals for the project:
+I set myself three goals for the project:

 1. Express FizzBuzz a tersely and clearly as possible.
 Ideally as close as possible to 20 characters without sacrificing readability.
 Is the hypothetical example above practical?
 What limitations will it impose on the language as a whole?

 2. Code a wide variety of code challenge problems in the language to demonstrate the universal applicability of the language for these kinds of problems.
 (I chose the first 20 problems from [Project Euler](https://forum.projecteuler.net/about), and a selection of 40 [LeetCode](https://leetcode.com) challenge problems from Conor Hoekstra's YouTube channel).

+3. To write a personal code golfing language to use for my own enjoyment!

 ## Research and inspiration